Tasks

 or Restore

 leading to a new state for the task.
-Note that if task is built (or built again), this triggers in turn build of dependent nodes.
+Note that if task is built (or built again), this triggers, in turn, build of dependent nodes.

 In all cases, new state is stored in local cache.
 If connected to a backend, task state is uploaded and can be used in further executions.